“What in Sirae’s name is that!”

 Alassiel did so, her head swimming.
 Xith was… well, though of as more of a legend that a reality.
 Even among those who interacted with the divine on a regular basis, seeing the impact of the Lord of Change on the world was a rare thing.
 Most scholars believed his existence be apocryphal, a fantastic character created to answer the unanswerable… but now Alassiel stood before him, and he spoke to her as any other.

-“What he is,” Xith continued, his voice growing sad, “Is me… what’s left of me.”
+“What he is,” Xith continued, his voice growing sad, “Is me… the rest of me.”

 The shifting god looked up at the beasts, even now worming another dark tendril inside of the Veil.
 “To take on a form like this, a form to interact with mortals, I had to shed a great deal of what I once was.
 The shadow is the parts of me I left behind.”

 He sighed.
-“Foolish of me.
+“Foolish of me, perhaps.
 I never thought that it would glow into a being of its own like this.
 Perhaps I should have.”

 “What does it want,” Liriel asked in a small voice.